helsecert/workshop_malspam/README.md

 ## Tools and setup

 ### Virtual machine
-The demonstrations in the workshop will be based on a (Remnux VM)[https://remnux.org/].
+The demonstrations in the workshop will be based on a [Remnux VM](https://remnux.org/).
 When analysing anything malicious using a VM is best practice, and Remnux has the added benefit of being fairly light weight, and packed with many useful tools.

 ### Tools
 In the tooling category the demonstrations will be based on the following (non-exhaustive) list of tools